If you're unhappy with any aspect of Girlguiding, we want to help put this right

 Local guiding – means the local unit, district, division, county and/or the country and region.

-Relevant Girlguiding officer or volunteer - means a member of Girlguiding staff or a volunteer.
+Relevant Girlguiding officer or volunteer - means a member of staff of Girlguiding or a volunteer.

-Staff – means anyone employed by Girlguiding, either at HQ or by a country/region or county office.
+Staff – means anyone employed by Girlguiding, either at HQ or by a C/R or county office.

 When does this policy apply?